MrKovar/vidyodl/README.md

 Host your own video downloading API!
 Built in homage to [pytube](https://github.com/pytube/pytube) but with an emphasis on privacy, utilizing Piped!
 Want to download a video from your favorite site, Piped?
 How about just the audio?
 How about an entire YouTube playlist?
 You came to the right repo!
 Using celery to create an efficient download queue, you can queue up as many downloads as you want and they will be processed in the order they were received and save them to a directory of your choosing.

+Either download your favorite videos directly to your machine, or run a single command on your remote server and have it download your videos for you with your own local API!

 ## Getting Started

 This is designed to run in a containerized environment.
 However, it can be run locally as well if you have the correct dependencies installed.